patriksvensson/is4-minimal/README.md

 Everything works as expected here.

+## Problems

+For some reason, the user don't get properly logged out in the `MyIdentityServer` application.

+1. Click `Claims` menu and verify that there are no claims associated with the logged in user.
+2. If you go to `http://localhost:5000/admin` and login (user: `patrik`, pass: `Password123!`), you will get to the admin page.
+3. Click `Logout`
+4. Click `Claims`.
+Claims are still accessable.
+5. Go to `http://localhost:5000/admin`.
+Page is still accessable.

 ## Questions

 1. Is this the way to scope the different API:s or have I misunderstood something?